PokemonGoMap/RocketMap/docs/common-issues/faq.md

 ### What's the simplest command to start the map scanning?

-./runserver.py -speed -l LOCATION -u USER -p PASS -k GOOGLEKEY You must replace the values for LOCATION/USER/PASS/GOOGLEKEY with your information.
+./runserver.py -speed -l LOCATION -a GOOGLE/PTC -u USER -p PASS -k GOOGLEKEY -hk HASHINGHEY You must replace the values for GOOGLE,PTC/LOCATION/USER/PASS/GOOGLEKEY/HASHINGKEY with your information.

 ### Nice, what other stuff can I use in the command line?